FlyingDomotic/FF_ShellyMilight/README.md

 ## Prerequisites

 This codes comes with a PlatformIo configuration file, allowing to setup multiple environments.
-If you don't want to use PlatformIo, you may use Arduino IDE, but should move lib and src folder to root folder, and add the few defines from platformio.ini to Ff_Shelly.h.
+If you don't want to use PlatformIo, you may use Arduino IDE, but should move lib and src folder to root folder, and add the few defines from platformio.ini to FF_ShellyMilight.h.

 You may also use VSCodium (or VsCode if you're an MS fan) with platformio extension.